Six Turntables

 Workshop and Performance

-Through a facilitated process that blends sound-making and listening exercises, somatic practice, writing and dialog, the workshops share practices of collective listening that treat records not as commodity objects but as shared experiences.
-Using turntables, amplifiers, and custom-made vinyl records participants develop techniques for physically transforming fragments of the archive into new sonic compositions together.
-Each workshop concludes with public performance, share practices and sounds developed through the process, and the release of a zine documenting the process.
+The workshops blend sound-making, somatic practice, writing and dialog, to explore practices of collective listening that treat records not as commodity objects but as shared experiences.
+Each session begins with physical practices intended to build group sensitivity and sonic awareness before moving into sound making.
+Using turntables, amplifiers, and custom-made vinyl records, participants practice techniques for physically transforming fragments of the archive into new sonic compositions together.
+In this way, the group develops a form of collective DJing together.
+Each iteration concludes with an experimental concert, in which participants perform soundscapes developed through the workshops, and a zine that documents their process is shared.

-The audio recordings used in the workshops are drawn from sounds created during past workshops and archival materials relevent to each new presentation context.
-For example, at the Toronto Public Library we worked with their vinyl record collection and focusing on experimental music from Toronto in the 1970’s and 80’s, at the Music Gallery we worked with recordings from their Music Gallery Editions label, and we are currently planning future iterations with a music festival, remixing their audio archives of past festival performances.
+The audio recordings used in the workshops include sounds created during past workshops and archival materials specific to each new presentation context.
+For example, at the Toronto Public Library we worked recordings of experimental music made in Toronto in the 1970’s found in the TPL’s vinyl record collection, and at the Music Gallery we worked with recordings from the Music Gallery Editions label.
+In 2025/26 we’re planning a new iteration with a music festival and an artist-run centre, reworking audio found in each institution’s archive of past performances.

 Presentations